 The Apostle Paul said in Philippians 3:13-14(NLT), “13 No, dear brothers and sisters, I have not achieved it, but I focus on this one thing: Forgetting the past and looking forward to what lies ahead, 14 I press on to reach the end of the race and receive the heavenly prize for which God, through Christ Jesus, is calling us.”
 As workman of the scriptures, we are often warned to be sure to put verses of scripture in their proper context.
 It is helpful to know who the Lord has inspired the writer to write to, and why.
 Sometimes it is doctrinal, and other times it is rebuke and correction.
 Philippians 3:13-14 is a passage that is so timeless and far reaching in its encouragement that any context would be too small a box to contain it.

-The one thing that we have to bear in mind at all times is that pain thrives in an environment that is void of faith; and sometimes, we are so distracted by what is happening in our lives that we kind of forget about our faith.
-The enemy sniffs out this waning, and then bombards us with one thing after the other so that our senses are overwhelmed.
-We’re so busy trying to put the pieces back together that we wake up one day and find that we have been overwhelmed to the point of numbness.
-We become numb to the Word of God, and we start to believe that our only recourse is to shut down.
+We must bear in mind that pain will thrive and increase in an environment that is void of faith; because sometimes, we are so distracted by what is happening in our lives that we forget about our faith and forfeit the hope it brings.
+The enemy sniffs out this waning, and then bombards us with one thing after the other, so that our senses are overwhelmed.
+We’re so busy trying to put the pieces back together that we wake up one day and find we have been overwhelmed to the point of numbness.
+We become numb to the Word of God, and we start to believe that our only recourse is to continue shutting down.

 If you’ve ever been abused emotionally, physically or mentally, this feeling of being numb seems very natural.
 We retreat to familiar patterns when anything like devastation or disappointment come into play, and we will often switch off emotions like hope, joy, and faith for fear that they will let us down.
 We feel like punching bags, and many of us are emotionally exhausted from the fight.